A regular $n$-gon spiral: The formal construction

-Using (\ref{t1}), we are now ready to write down analytical expressions for the shared vertex points $\vn{l}{n}$.
-Examining Fig. \ref{angles}, we find that each shared vertex point $\vn{l}{n}$ can be written as a the sum over the integers $2 \leq k \leq n$ of the $k$-gon side length $l(k)$ multiplied by the corresponding rotation, $e^{i \theta_k}$.
-We define $\vn{l}{2} := 0$ to start the spiral from the origin.
+Using (\ref{t1}), we are now ready to write down an analytical expression for the shared vertex points $\vn{l}{n}$.
+Examining Fig. \ref{lam1}, we observe that each shared vertex point $\vn{l}{n}$ can be written as a the sum over the positive integers $k \leq n$ of the $k$-gon side length $l(k)$ multiplied by the corresponding rotation, $e^{i \theta_k}$.
+We set $\vn{l}{2} := 0$ to start the construction at the origin, as illustrated in Fig. \ref{lam1}.
+This is achieved by starting the sum at $k=3$.
+We record a formula for the shared vertex points in the following lemma.

-\begin{lem}[Expression for shared vertex points of the $n$-gon spiral]\ \end{lem}
+\begin{lem}[Expression for shared vertex points of the $n$-gon spiral] \end{lem}